dairabel92/bggn213_github/README.md

 a repository for our class BGGN213

-now we are making changes online! and going to pull into our R studio?
+now we are making changes online! at UC San Diego